EasyMina/minaData/README.md

 ## Credits

-- This project was supported by the [zkIgnite](https://zkignite.minaprotocol.com) grant program.
+- This project is supported by the [zkIgnite](https://zkignite.minaprotocol.com) grant program.

 ## License